I Confess (The Beat song): Background

-Release and reception
+Release and critical reception

 "I Confess" was released as the third single from Special Beat Service (1982), with "Sole Salvation" on the B-side.
 The single peaked at number 54 on the UK Singles Chart.
 AllMusic's Stewart Mason pointed to the song's atypical lyrics and musical style as off-putting for some Beat fans, leading to a level of skepticism toward the song.
 In the US, the track went to number 34 on the Billboard Dance/Disco Top 80 chart.

 "I Confess" has seen positive critical reception since its release.
 Mason said of the track, "It's actually a startlingly well-constructed song, as well as one of the group's most unforgettable singles", while fellow AllMusic writer Jo-Ann Greene praised its "Joe Jackson-esque piano line".

 In a 1982 interview, Elvis Costello praised the song as "one of the most beautiful bits of singing I've heard all year".
 Wakeling had previously named Costello's "Secondary Modern" as one of his all-time top ten favorite songs.